tsheng0315/Projects-on-CV/Simulating Viral Pandemics in Python/README.md

 ![](https://github.com/tsheng0315/Projects-on-CV/blob/main/Simulating%20Viral%20Pandemics%20in%20Python/graph/SIR%20basic%20graph.png)

-## Task 2: Build the Basic Structure of SIR Model
+## Task 2: Build the Basic Structure of SIR Model and Run Basic Simulation

 In this task, I ran an agent based SIR modle simulation to track transmission of viral disease in a community in python